-1. Used only for the purposes identified in the notice and only if the individual has provided implicit or explicit consent, unless a law or regulation specifically requires otherwise.
+- Used only for the purposes identified at collection or in the notice and only if the individual has provided implicit or explicit consent, unless a law or regulation specifically requires otherwise.

-Secure-24 acknowledges that individuals have the right to access the personal information that we maintain about them.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to PrivacyNotice@secure-24.com.
-If requested to remove data, we will respond within a reasonable timeframe.
+Secure-24 acknowledges that individuals have the right to access the personal information that we collect and maintain about them.
+An individual who seeks access, or who seeks to correct, amend, or delete data under the right to erasure, should direct his query to email@example.com.
+If requested to remove data, we will respond within 30 days.

 Choice and Consent

-Secure-24 shall offer individuals the opportunity to choose (opt out) whether their Personal Information is (1) to be disclosed to a third party or (2) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-For Sensitive Personal Information, Secure-24 will give individuals the opportunity to affirmatively or explicitly (opt out) consent to the disclosure of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-Secure-24 shall treat Sensitive Personal Information received from an individual the same as the individual would treat and identify it as Sensitive Personal Information.
+Secure-24 shall offer individuals the opportunity to choose (to opt-in or opt-out) whether their Personal Information is (1) retained for the purpose of a potential or existing business relationship, (2) to be disclosed to a third party, or (3) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+For Sensitive Personal Information, Secure-24 will give individuals the opportunity to affirmatively or explicitly (opt-out) consent to the use of their information or the disclosure of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+Secure-24 shall treat Sensitive Personal Information received from an individual the same as the individual would treat it.
 The consequences of not providing consent is the inability of the requestor to access certain information and a lack of exchange of appropriate services between Secure-24 and the requester, which is also subject to terms of any existing agreements between the parties.
-If there are any additional consequences for refusing to provide personal information or of denying or withdrawing consent to use personal information known to Secure-24, individuals will be informed of this when the personal information is collected.
+If there are any additional consequences for refusing to provide personal information or of denying or withdrawing consent to use personal information, individuals will be informed of this when the personal information is collected.

 Onward Transfers / Disclosures to Third Parties

 Personal information collected by Secure-24 shall be disclosed to third parties only for the purposes described in the notice, and for which the individual has provided implicit or explicit consent, unless a law or regulation specifically requires or allows otherwise.
-Secure-24 shall ensure that any third party vendor / sub-contractor for which Personal Information may be disclosed subscribes to the EU-US and Swiss-US Privacy Shield, and third parties who have legal agreements with Secure-24 protect personal information in a manner consistent with the relevant aspects of Secure-24 privacy policies or other specific instructions or requirements and are subject to law providing the same level of privacy protection as is required by the EU-US and Swiss-US Privacy Shield.
-Secure-24 shall take remedial action in response to misuse of personal information by a third party vendor / sub-contractor to whom the Secure-24 has disclosed such information.
-Prior to disclosing Personal Information to a third party vendor / subcontractor, Secure-24 shall notify the individual of such disclosure and allow the individual the choice (opt out) of such disclosure.
-In cases of onward transfer to third parties (vendors/subcontractors) of data of EU and Swiss individuals received pursuant to EU-US and Swiss-US Privacy Shield, Secure-24 is potentially liable.
+Secure-24 shall ensure that any Secure-24-procured third party vendor/sub-contractor for which Personal Information scoped to the European Union may be disclosed, subscribes to the EU-U.S. and Swiss-U.S. Privacy Shield.
+Third parties who have legal agreements with Secure-24 shall protect personal information in a manner consistent with the relevant aspects of Secure-24 privacy policies or other specific instructions or requirements and are subject to law providing the same level of privacy protection as is required by the EU-U.S. and Swiss-U.S. Privacy Shield.
+Secure-24 shall take remedial action in response to misuse of personal information by a third party vendor / sub-contractor to whom Secure-24 has disclosed such information.
+Prior to disclosing Personal Information to a third party for purposes other than which it was originally collected or subsequently authorized by the individual, Secure-24 shall notify the individual of such disclosure and allow the individual the choice (opt-out) of such disclosure.
+In cases of onward transfer to third parties (vendors / sub-contractors) of data of EU and Swiss individuals received pursuant to EU-U.S. and Swiss-U.S. Privacy Shield, Secure-24 is potentially liable.